corinzarkowski/458-essay-economies/README.md

-# Elitism in Skiing: An Analysis of the Affordability and Shifting Primary Demographics of Skiing
+# Skiing Elitism: An Analysis on the Affordability and Shifting Primary Demographics of Skiing
 ---
 You are expected to write an essay which analyzes a digital-geography-related project (e.g., web map, smart dashboard, geo-narrative, etc.).
 You are aiming for no less than 1500 words coalescing around the examined digital-geography project and readings from this quarter.